 Quickly sauté a few vegetables along with some chicken in a hot skillet.
-Add your homemade stir-fry sauce for the freshest taste.
+Add homemade stir-fry sauce for the freshest flavor.
 Cook a minute to thicken.
 Your Chicken and Green Bean Stir-Fry is ready!

 Do you have certain dishes or recipes that bring back vivid memories?